KW-Venture-Academy-Team-1/Python-Study/README.md

 # Python-Study
-IT Venture Academy Team 1 Project in KWU
+Project by IT Venture Academy Team 1 in KWU